Skip to Content

 Entry requirements (minimum)

-• Due to the high level of Chemistry and Biology you will be expected to have some appropriate recent qualifications in these subjects and at least Maths at National 5 level or equivalent.
+• Due to the high level of Chemistry and Biology you will be expected to have some appropriate recent qualifications in these subjects and at least Maths at National 5, or equivalent.
+Grades from any recent part time courses you have undertaken will be taken into account when deciding on entry to the programme.

-• Applicants with relevant experience and a good understanding of their chosen career path, but who lack recent relevant qualifications in Biology, Chemistry and Maths should apply for the Access to Medical Sciences (An Introduction) course instead.
+• If you have relevant experience and a good understanding of your chosen career path, but lack recent relevant qualifications in Biology, Chemistry and Maths, you should apply for the Access to Medical Sciences (An Introduction) course instead.

-• Applicants who hold a degree already are usually not eligible for SWAP.
+• If you hold a degree already you are usually not eligible to join a SWAP course.
 Please get in touch using the enquiry button to discuss.

 Additional Information